-Our education project is located in Tarrafal which is a small town in the northwest of Cape Verde, along with a cobalt sea and lovely beaches.
-You will be teaching conversational English and other related subjects depending on the necessity for the children in this town, in order to train them well for their education.
+Our education project is located in Tarrafal which is a small town in the northwest of Cape Verde, along with a Cobalt Blue Sea and lovely beaches.
+You will be teaching conversational English and other related subjects depending on the necessity of the children in this town, in order to help them do well in their education.

-With interaction within the participants and the community children, it is a goal that the children can one be prepared for their future careers ahead with an addition of English proficiency & a global perspective added by participants from all over the world.
+With interaction within the participants and the community children, the goal is to prepare children for their future careers with an addition of English proficiency and a global perspective added by participants from all over the world.
 There are 30 children in kindergarten and 260 students in primary school, with 130 of them being young girls.
-There are only 5 people involved in addressing the needs of such a vast pool of children in Kindergarten & Primary School.
+There are only 5 people involved in addressing the needs of such a vast pool of children in Kindergarten and Primary School.

-When considering the social background of this town, mostly the Mums have to raise their children alone and have to work hard.
-So there isn’t much of caretaking and attention for children’s education.
-The men are either abroad or work as fishermen or are living in other areas working as labourers.
-A lot of kids live with neighbours’ or grandmothers.
+When considering the social background of this town, the mothers mostly have to raise their children alone and have to work hard.
+So there isn’t much caretaking and attention for the children’s education.
+The men are either abroad or work as fishermen or are living in other areas working as laborers.
+A lot of kids live with neighbors or their grandmothers.
 A household in Cape Verde has an average of 4 children; rich families have two and poorer families generally have more children.
 It is not unusual for children to change their place of residence within the extended families.

 Cape Verde has a history of economic issues, especially droughts that occur from time to time; on the other hand, and also shows a strong social structure in bonds between family members.

-Participants would get and unique opportunity to interact with the children in building a global community in the future generations of the stakeholders in addressing various challenges & critical that are global in nature.
+Participants would get a unique opportunity to interact with the children in building a global community in the future generations of the stakeholders in addressing various challenges that are global in nature.